e7h4n/grunt-fenbi-tasks/README.md

 Grunt tasks used by [fenbi.com].
 To build handlebars template, combine [SeaJS] modules, generate jsctags, etc.

 ## Getting Started
+This is an internal task set used by [fenbi.com], read each source before use it.

 Install the module with: `npm install grunt-fenbi-tasks`

 ```javascript